 - 1. List all the professional consultants that you have learned about in this module. - 2.
-Name five duties for each consultant given in Question 1. - Explein the meaning of 'professional consultant' in your own words, or according to your understanding. - Prepare a line diagram to show the relationship between the members of the professional team.
-Discuss the functions of the following professionals in the building industry: - The architect - The building inspector - The quantity surveyor swer the following questions about the clerk of works: - Who does the clerk of works represent? - Who pays/employs the clerk of works? - Name two duties a clerk of works is responsible for carrying out. - May the clerk of works issue any instructions - xplain the function of the architect. - Why is it necessary to involve professional consultants in a building project? - Why is it necessary for a structural engineer to check the building plans? - Why is it important for the electrical engineer to work closely with the architect? - What is the function of a building inspector?
-Differentiate between the structural engineer and the geotechnical engineer rson or group of people who want to erect or build a structur t and an engineer to make it reality.
-They work closely al, However, once the contract has been s
+Name five duties for each consultant given in Question 1. - Explain the meaning of 'professional consultant' in your own words, or according to your understanding. - Prepare a line diagram to show the relationship between the members of the professional team.
+Discuss the functions of the following professionals in the building industry: - The architect - The building inspector The quantity surveyor - nswer the following questions about the clerk of works: - Who does the clerk of works represent? - Who pays/employs the clerk of works? - Name two duties a clerk of works is responsible for carrying out. - May the clerk of works issue any instructions - xplain the function of the architect. - Why is it necessary to involve professional consultants in a building project? - Why is it necessary for a structural engineer to check the building plans? - Why is it important for the electrical engineer to work closely with the architect? - What is the function of a building inspector?
+Differentiate between the structural engineer and the geotechnical - Differentiate between the structural engineer and the geotechnical engineer.
+What in pre-contract duties, the contract stage and post-contract duties for the followity surveyor

-What Activities to test theory and practice
+Activities to test theory and practice